Welcome to our curriculum webpage for Computing

 Copyright and Ownership

-Children will leave Horsforth Newlaithes Primary School ready for the next stage in their learning at secondary school.
-The computing curriculum will have provided a range of knowledge and skills to support them in their future endeavours.
+We aim for all children at Newlaithes to be competent computer scientists and to reach the expected standard in computing at the end of each year.
+Our curriculum ensures that children develop an interest in and a love of the subject which enables them to be effective learners throughout their journey at Newlaithes and fully prepared for the next stage of their education.
 The children will be able to work collaboratively with their peers and independently as inquisitive learners who are motivated to excel and who have a thirst for learning.
-The children will have a strong desire to embrace challenge and to be resilient learners.
 Our computing curriculum will also enable our pupils to become good citizens and demonstrate an appreciation for others, displaying respect for all when accessing the online community.

 |Threshold Concepts||Knowledge Categories|

 Basic skills (saving, logging on, word processing etc)